mwoluchem/big-data-spring2018/week-03/PSet2_pandas_intro.md

 1. A phenomenon that the data make visible (for example, how location services are utilized over the course of a day and why this might by).
 2. A shortcoming in the completeness of the data that becomes obvious when it is visualized.
 3. How this data could help us identify vulnerabilities related to climate change in the greater Boston area.

+As one would expect, location services are used far more often at 6pm than in the middle of the night - and much more along major transportation routes.
+This makes sense given that 6pm is rush hour, and many folks will be trying to access Google Maps/Waze/whatever your GPS doodad of choice is.
+It does seem like the data is less complete for the outskirts of Boston or the bay?
+I imagine that this could help illuminate where exactly are major highways that could be most at risk when sea level rise starts to become an issue.